exoplatform/ecms/README.txt

 2. What's new?
 3. How to set up eXo Content
 4. Building from sources
+5. How to install WCM in EPP5
-5. Running
+6. Running
-6. Release notes
+7. Release notes

 1. WHAT IS EXO CONTENT